Communist Party of Great Britain: 1957 to 1970s: Decline of the party

 The last strong electoral performance of the CPGB was in the February 1974 General Election in Dunbartonshire Central, where candidate Jimmy Reid won almost 6,000 votes.
 However, this strong result was primarily a personal vote for Reid, who was a prominent local trade union leader and gained much support because of his prominent role in the Upper Clyde Shipbuilders work-in, which had taken place a few years earlier and was seen as having saved local jobs.
 Nationally the party's vote continued its decline: according to a contemporary joke, the CPGB at this time pursued the British Road to Lost Deposits.

 According to historian Geoff Andrews, "The mid-1970s saw Gramscians" (otherwise known as Euro-Communists) "take leading positions within the party".
 Dave Cook became National Organiser in 1975 and Sue Slipman was appointed to the executive committee and to the Marxism Today editorial board.
 Jon Bloomfield, former Student Organiser became the West Midlands District Secretary.
 Pete Carter prominent in UCATT, had been gaining influence since the late 60s and was appointed National Industrial Organiser in 1982.
 Beatrix Campbell (a contributor, with Slipman, to Red Rag) and Judith Hunt became active in the National Women's Advisory Committee.
 Martin Jacques, on the executive committee since 1967, replaced James Klugmann as editor of Marxism Today in 1977.
 Its turn to Eurocommunism was prefigured by what Andrews describes as Sarah Benton's "radical and heretical" stint as editor of the fortnightly review Comment.
 Critics from the past, like Eric Hobsbawm and Monty Johnstone, also gained influence.

-The Euro-Communists in the party apparatus were starting to challenge the authority of the trade union organisers.
+Divisions were most apparent at this time due to conflict over the party's unconditional support for trade unionism.
 At the 1975 Congress, economist Dave Purdy proposed that "the labour movement should declare its willingness to accept voluntary pay restraint as a contribution to the success of the programme and a way of easing the transition to a socialist economy" – a challenge to the Industrial Department's policy of "free collective bargaining".
 An argument he reiterated in print in The Leveller in 1979.